sgreg/4chord-midi/README.md

 * UART interface
 * 10-pin ISP interface

-Once the current hardware design has been verified (delivery probably not before mid January), the PCB will be shared on OSH Park.

 ##### Firmware Version 1.0
 * MIDI message handling for note on/off commands for each playback key